zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

   - An “Associate” Business Object containing fields and data for Mama Maggy associates

-  - Two .csv files are provided to provide data for Store and Associate
+  - You will need two data files stored in a single .zip file named [setupfiles.zip](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/setupfiles.zip) on GitHub; download the file and expand it to find the following two files (keep them handy they will be used later to load data):
+      - Store.csv
+      - Associate.csv

-    (be sure to create “Store” before “Associate” (Associate references Store), and
-    load data into “Store” first before loading data into “Associate”)
+        (be sure to create “Store” before “Associate” (Associate references Store), and load data into “Store” first before loading data into “Associate”)

 <!-- end list -->